Olympus E-M10 III vs Panasonic G80

 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 III and the Panasonic G80?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus OM-D E-M10 Mark III: